dinoplane/javaFinalAssignment/README.txt

     - A class that times how long the quicksort algorithm takes with various sizes of arrays and different recursion limits.

-resources/RUN.txt
+resources/RunTimes.csv
-    - console output of MyTunes
+    - Output of tests done on quicksort.

 README.txt
     - description of submitted files